SJTU-PLV/nominal-compcert-popl22-artifact/README.md

   at any point of regular execution, the stack frames are not changed at all.
 As a result, the proof becomes much more intuitive.

-  Note that we do not claim our proof is simpler than before because the new proof is still built on top of the old one.
-To get a simpler proof, we will need to rewrite the whole proof from scratch.
-This is left for future work.
-The same observation can be made for the other compiler passes mentioned in Sec 2.4.1, including SimplLocals, Cminorgen and Stacking.

   Similar observations can be made for other passes.
 For example, in [`SimplLocalsproof.v`](Nominal-CompCert-Struct-Memspace/cfrontend/SimplLocalsproof.v), we have the following new invariants: